byteman0125/byteboss125/README.md

 - ⚒️ **JavaScript** */* **React** */* **Next** */* **Angular** */* **Nuxt** */* **MongoDB** */* **Tailwind** */* **SCSS** */* **Node.Js** */* **Express** */* **OpenAI**
 - 📚 Native **English** speaker

-### Education
-- Studying at the **Moscow Technical University of Communications and Informatics** for a bachelor's degree in "**Informatics and Computer Science**"
-- Graduated from **Moscow State College of Electromechanics and Information Technologies** with honors diploma in "**Information systems and programming**"

 ### Particitipation

 - (**2019** - **2020**) **Front-end developer** at [**PreMiD**](https://premid.app/)